 With the above tools laid out, I seriously hope you’re already thinking ahead to your project’s potential snd how you’re organizing said projects effectively moving forward.

 Take an hour, create your accounts and get yourself set up with these tools that can help you in project management.
-By creating those first tasks and deadlines, you’re truly taking the key steps to create a system that works for you!
+By creating those first tasks and deadlines, you’re truly taking the key steps to creating a system that works for you!